xinzhan/core-services.en/help/interface/experience-cloud.md

 >[!NOTE]
 >
->The global search is available only for Experience Platform, Journey Optimizer, Offers, and Experience League.
+>The global search is not available within all Experience Cloud applications, but as more content is indexed, it will be added to relevant applications.
+Availability as of July 2021:

+* Experience Platform
+* Journey Optimizer

-## Manage account preferences {#preferences}
+## User profile and account preferences {#preferences}

 Experience Cloud preferences include notifications, subscriptions, and alerts.
 In the account preferences menu, you can: